 Rott on!
 The story begins.
 Rott came about after guitarist Danny started looking for a new and dynamic sound from his early days listening to speed metal and Lita Ford albums.

-Without hesitation, new vocalist Madeline brings over her playlist, and immediately belts out a Flyleaf tune.
+Without hesitation, new vocalist Isabella brings over her playlist, and immediately belts out a Flyleaf tune.
 The rest of the band is stunned.
 Not just because of her indefinable beauty but something else.
 This chick can really sing.
 "Put those Tool lyrics down a second and lets jam some Nightwish."
 And so it continued...

-With new vocalist Maddy now in the line-up, Rott is poised to gain even more attention from fans in Europe where they have received recognition from magazines and webzines in the UK, France, Italy, Greece and The Netherlands.
+With new vocalist now in the line-up, Rott is poised to gain even more attention from fans in Europe where they have received recognition from magazines and webzines in the UK, France, Italy, Greece and The Netherlands.
 Their latest album is being produced by Eric Greedy Music Productions in Los Angeles on their new label Ravenheart Music Records.
-Madeline is excited, "I couldn't be happier than right now ;)" The bands music has been described as an influence of several artists.
+Isabella is excited, "I couldn't be happier than right now ;)" The bands music has been described as an influence of several artists.
 As Dave Smith from Ravenheart Music summarizes, “the music Rott play I suppose is similar to Lacuna Coil, Tool, Alice In Chains and Evanescence.”